danielfm/pybreaker/README.rst

-These properties and functions might and should be exposed to the operations staff somehow as they help them to detect and mitigate problems in the system.
+These properties and functions might and should be exposed to the operations staff somehow as they help them to detect problems in the system.

 .. _Python: http://python.org